•

 Rants

 Is large scale incompetence terrorism?
 Ok, quite a blustery, overstated title.
 I’m not talking about the guy at work who, after struggling for three years, still doesn’t know how to print documents from his computer nor the “professional†copy dude who still can’t copy double-sided printouts.
-Nor am I talking about retail clerks […]
+Nor am I talking about retail clerks who can’t […]

 Thursday, August 2nd, 2007 at 1:00 am